MarkSnyderJNPR/AWS_Control_Tower_vSRX/README.md

 <h4> Creating new child Organizational Units </h4>

-There are two methods for creating Organizational Units.
-From either Organizations or from Control Tower.
+There are two methods for creating Organizational Units, from either the Control Tower or from AWS Organizations dashboards.
 In the example underneath, the Security Infrastructure VPC, is the organization "FORG" and any child organizational unit, are children who's traffic will flow through the Security VPC.
 The child OUs are sub1,sub2 and sub3 as examples.

 <h4> Method 1 - Using Control Tower to create the child OU </h4>